Do People with Diabetes Need to Avoid Sexual Activity

 Key Takeaways

-- With proper medical care, a balanced lifestyle, and emotional support, people with diabetes do not need to avoid sexual activity.
+- People with diabetes do not need to avoid sexual activity